Supreme Council of the Armed Forces: History

-The SCAF has its origins in the Free officers' movement, a clandestine body of anti-British Egyptian military officers in the late 1940s that seized power in a coup-cum-revolution in 1952.
+The SCAF has its origins in the Free Officers Movement, a clandestine body of anti-British Egyptian military officers in the late 1940s that seized power in a coup-cum-revolution in 1952.
 The officers organised themselves into the Revolutionary Command Council, which ruled Egypt as a junta until 1954, when a new Constitution was introduced, and a cabinet-style government was formed.
 The Revolutionary Council was dissolved by the dictator-turned President Gamal Abdel Nasser, who formed the Supreme Council of the Armed Forces in December 1954, as a statutory government body, comprising 25 senior-most military officers from the Army, Navy, Air Force and Air Defence Forces, with himself as the chairman of the body.
-The statute ruled that the council could not convene without the presence and approval of the President as the permanent Chairman.
-The initiative for a meeting could only be started either by the President or the Defence Minister.
+The statute ruled that the council could not convene without the presence and approval of the president as the permanent chairman.
+The initiative for a meeting could only be started either by the president or the defence minister.
 Nasser intended to form this body mainly as a concession to the Army which had controlled Egypt through the Revolutionary Command Council since 1952.
 The SCAF was mandated to decide policy on all matters it deemed falling under the purview of "National Security".
 Thus, in Egypt the SCAF or more correctly the Air Force still handles the issuance of aviation licenses to private individuals and companies who want to operate any airborne vehicle in the country.
-Similarly, all private Radio station licenses are issued by the Army, while spectrum sale for mobile telephony are issued by the Egyptian Air Defence Forces.
+Similarly, all private Radio station licenses are issued by the Army, while spectrum sale for mobile telephony are issued by the Air Defense Forces.
 For building hotels and resorts along beaches and coastal areas, investors need permission from the Navy.
-The idea of such a body of military officers guiding matters of State security probably came to nationalist officers through the Prussian and German Supreme War Council during the First World War.
-However the scope of SCAF's licensing powers during peacetime allows it to wield wide economic and political influence.
+The idea of such a body of military officers guiding matters of State security probably came to nationalist officers through the Prussian and German Supreme War Council during World War I. However the scope of SCAF's licensing powers during peacetime allows it to wield wide economic and political influence.

 The SCAF convened numerous times in 1956 during the Suez Crisis, during the Yemeni Civil War between 1964 and 1967, and throughout the period 1967 to 1974.
-Between 1967 and 1974, SCAF was composed of almost 25 senior officers, and totally controlled and planned Egypt's military policy vis-a-vis Israel.
+Between 1967 and 1974, SCAF was composed of almost 25 senior officers, and totally controlled and planned Egypt's military policy regarding Israel.
 After 1974 the SCAF went into semi-permanent dormancy, until it was revived in 1981 after the assassination of President Anwar Sadat.

-Actions
+Role during 2011 revolution

+During the course of the 2011 revolution, the Supreme Council of the Armed Forces met first on 9 February 2011 under the chairmanship of Egyptian president, Hosni Mubarak.
+The Council met for the first time without the chairmanship of the president on the following day, 10 February, and issued their first press statement which signaled that the council was about to assume power, doing so on 11 February after Mubarak's resignation.
+The military junta was composed of the following officers: